shundhammer/virt-installer/README.md

 (intentionally using the slightly broken Ruby way of ignoring correct English grammar to retain consistency with other Ruby classes).

-This is work in process and will likely see improvements over time.
+This is work in progress and will likely see improvements over time.

 There is no RPM, Spec-file, complex build system, nor are there unit tests so far; this is being tested as I use it to do my daily work.